bushblade/Bulma-Vue-blog-app/README.md

 ```

 ### to do next
-* watch firestore for changes to blogs
-* publish or save new blog
 * improve handling blurb text
 * admin routes and login
-* delete or edit blog
 * upload media
 * prevent duplicate blog titles from uploading